Prime Video: new shows streaming this week | ScreenHub Australia - Film & Television Jobs, News, Reviews & Screen Industry Data

 Five Blind Dates (13 Feb)

-In this new Australian film, a fortune teller tells a woman she will meet her true love on one of the next five dates.
+In this film, a fortune teller tells a woman she will meet her true love on one of the next five dates.
 Stars Shuang Hu.

 You Hurt My Feelings (13 Feb)